abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

 Summary
 -------

 In this tutorial, we explored the process of creating and running integration tests on the ROS 2 Turtlesim node.
 We discussed the integration test launch file and covered writing active tests and post-shutdown tests.
 To recap, the four key elements of the integration test launch file are:

-* The function ``generate_test_description``:
-  same as the classic way of launching nodes (basically, it replaces ``generate_launch_description``).
-  It launches our nodes under tests as well as our tests.
+* The function ``generate_test_description``: This launches our nodes under tests as well as our tests.
-* ``launch_testing.actions.ReadyToTest()``:
-  alerts the test framework that the tests should be run.
-  This ensures that the active tests and the nodes are run synchronously.
+* ``launch_testing.actions.ReadyToTest()``: This alerts the test framework that the tests should be run, and ensures that the active tests and the nodes are run together.
-* An undecorated class inheriting from ``unittest.TestCase``: houses the active tests, including set up and teardown.
-  One has access to the ROS logging through ``proc_output``.
+* An undecorated class inheriting from ``unittest.TestCase``: This houses the active tests, including set up and teardown, and gives access to ROS logging through ``proc_output``.
-* A second class inheriting from ``unittest.TestCase``, decorated with ``@launch_testing.post_shutdown_test()``.
-  As the name implies, these tests run after all nodes have shutdown.
-  A common assert here is to check the exit codes, to ensure all nodes exited cleanly.
+* A second class inheriting from ``unittest.TestCase`` decorated with ``@launch_testing.post_shutdown_test()``: These are tests that run after all nodes have shutdown; it is common to assert that the nodes exited cleanly.

-The launch test is subsequently registered in the ``CMakeLists.txt`` using the custom cmake macro ``add_ros_isolated_launch_test`` that ensures that each launch test runs with a unique ``ROS_DOMAIN_ID``, avoiding undesired cross communication.
+The launch test is subsequently registered in the ``CMakeLists.txt`` using the custom cmake macro ``add_ros_isolated_launch_test`` which ensures that each launch test runs with a unique ``ROS_DOMAIN_ID``, avoiding undesired cross communication.

-To finish, tools such as Xunit Viewer ease visualizing the test results in a more colorful way than the colcon utilities.
-We hope this tutorial gave the reader a good grasp of how to conduct integration tests in ROS 2, delineating tests, and analyzing their results.

 Next steps